 The main aim of the conference is to draw further attention to soil protection.
 Currently, regulations on soils are significantly lacking regarding the balance of soil-air-water.
 Existing European Union policies (e.g. agriculture, water, waste, industrial pollution prevention policies) help somewhat in protecting soils, but they do not go far enough towards ensuring the sustainability of European soils.

 Therefore, there has been further need for a wide-ranging discussion on the condition of soils in order to ensure their preservation.
 In addition, the International Union of Soil Sciences has announced the International Decade of Soils (2015-2024), which sets the planned Presidency conference in 2017 within a wider context.

-The conference will consist of presentations and discussions of high level policy makers, experts in this field together with officials from different international organisations.
-In addition, there will be a soil related study tour included in the conference agenda.
+The conference consists of presentations and discussions of high level policy makers, experts in this field together with officials from different international organisations.
+A soil related study tour is also included in the conference agenda.

 Moderator: Klaus Töpfer, Germany, Potsdam IASS

 - President of the Republic of Estonia, Kersti Kaljulaid

 - Minister for Rural Affairs of Estonia, Tarmo Tamm

 Presentation I: Soils and global challenges: How far can we prevent further soil degradation?